arniecommits/Insights-AWS-GD/Readme.md

-Minimum Permissions the Lambda Execution Role attached to the Lambda Funtion must have: IAM List/some type of read permissions, eg. policy bellow
+Minimum Permissions the Lambda Execution Role attached to the Lambda Funtion must have at a minimum the following policy bellow

 ```
 {